Best Hiking Gear for Kids

 Primary is definitely the lightest of these three, but it still provides great protection and is also very affordable.
 This one does run slightly big.
 Primary also has a bunch of other UPF50 products, perfect for hiking and playing outside.

-Hiking Pants and Shorts for Toddlers
+Hiking Pants for Toddlers

 These are the best option for toddler hiking pants right now, in my opinion.
 They also come in a banded-cuff style if you prefer that.